 Woonsocket is a medium-sized city located in the state of Rhode Island.
-With a population of 41,475 people and 13 constituent neighborhoods, Woonsocket is the sixth largest community in Rhode Island.
-Woonsocket has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 43,240 people and 13 constituent neighborhoods, Woonsocket is the sixth largest community in Rhode Island.
+Woonsocket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-In terms of college education, the citizens of Woonsocket rank slightly lower than the national average.
-13.99% of adults 25 and older in Woonsocket have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Woonsocket is nearly on par with the US average for all cities of 21.84%: 17.80% of adults 25 and older in Woonsocket have a bachelor's degree or advanced degree.

-Woonsocket is a very ethnically-diverse city.
+Woonsocket is an extremely ethnically-diverse city.
 The people who call Woonsocket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woonsocket residents report their race to be White, followed by Black or African-American.
 Woonsocket also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.19% of the city’s residents.
-Important ancestries of people in Woonsocket include Irish, French Canadian, Italian, and English.
+People of Hispanic or Latino origin account for 19.74% of the city’s residents.
+Important ancestries of people in Woonsocket include French Canadian, French, Irish, Italian, and English.

 The most common language spoken in Woonsocket is English.
 Other important languages spoken here include Spanish and French.